Cluster Headaches (CHs)

 Q: What are the key differences between a cluster headache and a migraine?

 A: Cluster headaches are unilateral (affecting one side of the head).
 This is one of the principal factors which distinguish CHs from migraines.
 Migraines involve a more generalized pain and typically affect both sides of the head at once.
 Additionally, the duration of a migraine is usually much longer than that of a CH, up to 72 hours.
-People affected by a migraine tend to want to sit or lie down, whereas a person experiencing a CH is prone to agitated movement.
-See this resource on migraine headaches for more information.
+25 People affected by a migraine tend to want to sit or lie down, whereas a person experiencing a CH is prone to agitated movement.

 Q: Are any home remedies or natural products effective at treating CHs?